cert-manager/website/content/en/docs/contributing/google-season-of-docs/2022/improve-navigation-and-structure/index.md

 at a daily rate of $500).

-We will give the "volunteer stipend" to contributors who can show they have one PR within the project timeframe (from 1st May to 30th July) in which a re-write of one page or a set of pages.
+We will give the "volunteer stipend" to contributors who can show they have one PR within the project time frame (from 1st May to 30th July) in which a re-write of one page or a set of pages.
 Before starting the rewriting, the volunteer will suggest which page they wish to work on either on Slack (Kubernetes Slack, channel #cert-manager-dev), or in an issue on GitHub, and make sure by asking the team whether it makes sense to rework this page.
 As long as at least one positive reaction, the